-The Program's objective is similar to the original pilot program, which is to encourage commuters to carpool or share rides and will focus on commuters traveling to or from San Mateo County.
-The trips would be tracked through commercially available program applications (apps) such as Commute Tracker, Scoop, or Waze Carpool, or manually, through the existing Commute.org's STAR platform, powered by Rideamigos and under license with Commute.org.
-The new program will have more flexibility and control enabling C/CAG and Commute.org to adjust the incentive accordingly to align with the Program's goals
+The Program's objective is like the original pilot program, which is to encourage commuters to carpool or share rides and will focus on commuters traveling to or from San Mateo County.
+The trips would be tracked through commercially available program applications (apps) such as Commute Tracker, Scoop, or Waze Carpool, or manually, through the existing Commutator's STAR platform, powered by Ride amigos and under license with Commute.org.
+The new program will have more flexibility and control enabling C/CAG and Commute.org to adjust the incentive accordingly to align with the Program's goals.